Requirements for studies

 When the research results are to be published, the project manager must ensure that the rules for authorship and co-authorship are followed.
 The project manager is responsible for ensuring that the individual researcher is familiar with the rules for authorship and co-authorship and for checking that the rules are followed.
 The Vancouver rules for co-authorship present the criteria for being a co-author of an academic publication.

-The person who creates a literary, scientific or artistic work has the copyright to the work (Link in Norwegian to Norwegian Copyright Legislation).
+The person who creates a literary, scientific or artistic work has the copyright to the work according to Norwegian Copyright Legislation (in Norwegian).
 The author of a text then has the right to decide whether, when and where to publish it.
 The copyright also provides protection against other people copying the text without paying for it, unless the copying takes place for personal use or according to the rules of citation.

 When NTNU has supported the author's contribution to the publication, the author must specify NTNU as his or her address so that NTNU is credited.
 This follows from the guidelines for crediting academic institutions in connection with publication.
 The guidelines were prepared by the Norwegian Council for Higher Education (UHR) in collaboration with the Association of Norwegian Research Institutes (FFA) and the National Cooperative Council for Medical and Professional Health Research (NSG).